vuongptnguyen/Whiteblock_User_Guide/docs/overview.rst

 Features
 =========================
+  -	Blockchain Agnostic - Deploy from list of supported clients with appropriate testing libraries or bring your own into the Whiteblock environment.
   - Automate Genesis Ceremony - Quickly provision a functional blockchain network without the additional hassle of editing a configuration file every time a new test network is provisioned.
-  - Account/Wallet Creation - Indicate total number of accounts/wallets to be created within network.
+  - Account & Wallet Creation - Indicate total number of accounts/wallets to be created within network.
-  - Pre-allocate Funds - Fund these wallet/accounts with a specified amount of assets.
-Start testing right away without the need to wait for a mining rewards.
+  - Pre-allocate Funds - Fund wallets and accounts with a specified amount of assets.
+Start testing right away without the need to wait for mining rewards.
   - Transactional Logic - Indicate the value and volume of transactions to automate activity.
-Observe transactions per second and the effects of various environmental conditions on TPS.
+Measure transactions per second (TPS) and observe the effects of various environmental conditions on throughput.
   - Network Behavior - Configure Wide Area Network (WAN) conditions between nodes, including latency, packet loss, and bandwidth constraints to replicate real-world performance within a safe and controlled environment.
   - Data Visualization - The Whiteblock Explorer provides insight into TPS, uncle rate, and other relevant data points and performance metrics.
-  - Reporting - Create concise reports to summarize your test cases.
+  - Reporting - Generate concise reports to summarize your test cases.
-  - Pipeline Integration - Whiteblock seamlessly integrates with your CI/CD platform of choice to reduce devlopment overhead.
+  - Pipeline Integration - Whiteblock seamlessly integrates with your CI/CD platform of choice to reduce development overhead.

 Network Specifications
 =========================